b13/slimphp-bridge/README.md

 Boot up a SlimPHP application within a PSR-15 middleware of the TYPO3 Frontend Request.

-Two things you need for this:
+There are two things you need for this:

-1. Create your endpoints with a SlimPHP `RequestResponseArgs` strategy
+1. Create your endpoints with a SlimPHP `RequestResponseArgs` strategy in PHP
 2. Configure your endpoints in your site configuration file

 Clear caches and you should be good to go.